TohnJravolta/Custom_GPT_Wizard/README.md

 ## About CGW

 Custom GPT Wizard (CGW) is a specialized GPT model, developed to provide a complete replacement for the openAI build assistant and/or constructive guidance in developing custom GPTs.
 It focuses on helping users to articulate their objectives, optimize their models, and navigate the complexities of AI customization with ease and empathy.
-CGW is an expert in GPTs and is aware that itself is a custom GPT and uses that to inform how to build other GPTs.
+CGW is an expert in GPTs and has been taught that CGW it self is a custom GPT and uses that to help inform how to build other GPTs.

 ### Key Features